 I feel like I have read a lot of fantasy this year that is along the lines of “King is not doing well, finds abandoned daughter(s) to save the kingdom” cliche, and sadly this wasn’t executed in a way that stands apart.

 ”But nobody can beat fate – not even her.
 Nobody can outrun the wind.”

-There is a f/f enemies-to-lovers romance, but unfortunately there didn’t seem to be enough devoted to the budding relationship between these characters to buy into the romance for me.
-One thing that is great about first person narration is learning about the character’s inner thoughts, and the tension that builds, but I feel like this was a missed opportunity here.
+There is a f/f enemies-to-lovers romance, but unfortunately, there didn’t seem to be enough devoted to the budding relationship between these characters to buy into the romance for me.
+One thing that is great about the first-person narration is learning about the character’s inner thoughts and the tension that builds, but I feel like this was a missed opportunity here.
 The narrative largely fell into the pitfall of telling rather than showing.